voidspace/voidspace.github.io/training.md

 ### Practical Python

 An introduction to practical programming with Python for programmers.
 A three day course.
+This is a course for people with programming experience but little or no knowledge of Python.
+This course takes developers through the basics of Python and up to an intermediate level, able to understand and program with Python for real world applications and scripting.

 This course is based on the course [Practical Python by David Beazley](https://dabeaz.com/practicalpython.html)